tatethurston/service-worker-webpack/README.md

 Check out the [service-worker-webpack-example](https://github.com/tatethurston/service-worker-webpack/blob/master/examples/react-example/).

-## Warning ⚠️
+## Common Service Worker Pitfalls ⚠️

-You must serve your application over HTTPS in production environments.
+You must serve your next application over HTTPS in production environments.
 [Service Workers must be served from the site's origin over HTTPS](https://developers.google.com/web/fundamentals/primers/service-workers).

-A special case is made for `localhost`, so this is generally not necessary during local development.
+Most browsers make special case `localhost`, so this is generally not necessary during local development.
 HTTPS is _not_ handled by this library.

-The origin constraint means that the service worker can not control `mysite.com` if it was served from something like `mycdn.mysite.com`.
+The service worker origin constraint means that the service worker can not control `mysite.com` if it was served from a subdomain such as `mycdn.mysite.com`.

 ## Contributing 👫